majk-p/how-slow-is-your-tram/slides.md

 * Data is not easy to find
 * Separation of concerns is important
-* Your entire program can be modelled as a stream
+* Streams can be a nice way to model business logic

 ---